attilammagyar/toys/kanji-practice/README.md

  * **Dark colorshceme**.

- * **No stroke recognition**, so you won't experience the frustration of the app repeatedly failing to accept a correct stroke.
+ * **Minimalistic stroke recognition**, so you won't be frustrated with the app repeatedly failing to accept a correct stroke (however, it might tolerate an incorrect one).

  * **No subscription fees, no data privacy concerns.** All your flashcard data is located on your device, so the control is 100% yours.
 This also means